-Rural areas often thrive in return in part because their U.S.-born population is typically older, and newcomers often help revitalize and add vibrancy to rural communities.
+Rural areas need immigrants because their U.S.-born population is typically older and declining.
+Newcomers can help revitalize and add vibrancy to these rural communities.

 Welcoming America solicits applications from rural communities that are not yet members of Welcoming America but have an interest in deepening their welcoming practices.
 Communities with populations less than 50,000 that are not considered suburbs of a metropolitan area are encouraged to apply.

 - Free Welcoming Network membership.
-Each rural community will receive a free 2021 core membership in the Welcoming Network.
-Membership benefits include access to training, technical assistance, and peer exchange opportunities.
-More on membership can be found here.
+Each rural community will receive a free 2022 core membership in the Welcoming Network.

 - Peer Learning.
 Rural communities will be provided the opportunity to connect with and learn from each other through a variety of programs and convenings.